Fell in Love with a Girl

 "Fell in Love with a Girl" is a song by the American rock duo the White Stripes and the fourth track on their third studio album, White Blood Cells (2001).
 It was released in January 2002 by XL Recordings.
 The lyrics were written by Jack White, and the music was composed by the band.

-"Fell in Love with a Girl" was praised by critics and fans for its upbeat sound and confidence.
-The song became their first entries on the Alternative Airplay, Bubbling Under Hot 100, and UK singles charts, and was certified gold in the United Kingdom.
-It was bolstered by the success of its music video, directed by Michel Gondry, which won three awards at the 2002 MTV Video Music Awards.
+"Fell in Love with a Girl" was praised by critics for its upbeat sound and confidence.
+The song peaked at number twelve on the Alternative Airplay chart and number 21 on the UK singles chart, and was certified gold in the United Kingdom.
+Its success was bolstered by its music video, directed by Michel Gondry, which won three MTV Video Music Awards at the 2002 ceremony.

 "Fell in Love with a Girl" helped the White Stripes enter the mainstream.
-It is considered a staple of the band's discography and a seminal work of the garage rock revival of the 2000s.
-In January 2004, English singer Joss Stone released a cover version that charted internationally.
-Other artists who have covered or remixed the song include Richard Cheese and "Weird Al" Yankovic.
+It is considered a staple of the band's discography and a seminal work of the 2000s indie and garage rock movements.
+Artists who have covered or remixed the song include Richard Cheese, Joss Stone and "Weird Al" Yankovic, the second of these charting internationally.

 Recording

 Prior to writing and composing "Fell in Love with a Girl", the White Stripes became prominent figures in the Detroit music scene.
 Jack and Meg White were married in 1996 and divorced in 2000, but Meg insisted that they continue working together.
 They then began work on White Blood Cells, their third studio album.

 "Fell in Love with a Girl" was a new song written for the record, contrasting most of the other tracks written in the band's early years.

-The song was recorded and mixed at Easley-McCain Recording in Memphis, Tennessee during the three production days of White Blood Cells; Meg was hesitant about the short recording time, believing the songs needed more practice.
+It was recorded and mixed at Easley-McCain Recording in Memphis, Tennessee during the three production days of White Blood Cells; Meg was hesitant about the short recording time, believing the songs needed more practice.